Treit/treit.github.io/_drafts/ToList.md

 If you're paying attention you might ask: why is approach #2 allocating so much more memory than approaches #3, #4 and #5?
 Ask yourself: how many lists does that approach allocate?
 How many do the others allocate?

 This is the kind of thing you need to condition yourself to think about when writing any kind of code that calls `ToList` or similar methods.
-Consider what is going on behind the scenes, and ask yourself if this might lead to excessive memory allocations or other performance issues.
+Consider what is going on behind the scenes and ask yourself if this might lead to excessive memory allocations or other performance issues.

 Finally, we get to see that sometimes the old ways are the best ways; even though it might not be a sleek one-liner, writing a plain old-fashioned for-loop is still 3 to 5 times faster than even the best LINQ version, and allocates 2 to 3 times less memory.